croxton/imgixer/README.md

 ## Extended parameter set

-Supported by `imgix` and `imagekit` only.
-There may be some variations in image output as  parameters do not directly correlate, so experimentation is advised.
+**Supported by Imgix and Imagekit only**.
+There may be some variations in image output as the behaviour of parameters does not always directly correlate, so experimentation is advised.

+#### blur
+Applies a Gaussian style blur to your image, smoothing out image noise.

+Valid values are in the range from 0 to 2000.
+The default value is 0, which leaves the image unchanged.

 #### border
 This adds a border to the image.
 It accepts two parameters - the width of the border and the color of the border: `border=<border-width>,<hex code>`

-#### crop=faces
-The image crop will be automatically centred on a detected face (or faces) in the image.

 #### fit=facearea
 Finds the area containing all faces, or a specific face in an image, and scales it to specified width and height dimensions.
+Great for thumbnail portraits.

+Notes:
+* When using Imgix, add `facepad=1.6` to approximate the default face padding provided by Imagekit (face padding is not configurable in Imagekit).
+* Imgix will not apply the aspect-ratio (`ar`) parameter when `fit=facearea`, therefore the width and height parameters should always be supplied when using this parameter.

+#### fit=fillmax
+Resizes the image to fit within the requested width and height dimensions while preserving the original aspect ratio and without discarding any original image data.
+If the requested width or height exceeds that of the original, the original image remains the same size.
+Use the `fill-color` parameter to specify the background colour to use.

+Note: Imgix will not apply the aspect-ratio (`ar`) parameter when `fit=fillmax`, therefore the width and height parameters should always be supplied when using this parameter.

 #### fp-z - focal point zoom
 Must be a float between 1 and 100, inclusive.
-The default value is 1, representing the original size of the image, and every full step is the equivalent of a 100% zoom (e.g. fp-z=2 is the same as viewing the image at 200%).
+The default value is 1, representing the original size of the image, and every full step is the equivalent of a 100% zoom (e.g. `fp-z=2` is the same as viewing the image at 200%).
 The suggested range is 1 – 10.
 For the focal point to be set on an image, `fit=crop` and `crop=focalpoint` must also be set.

 #### lossless
 The lossless parameter enables delivery of lossless images in formats that support lossless compression (JPEG XR and WEBP).
 Valid values are `true` and `false`.

 #### rot
 Rotates the image by degrees according to the value specified.
 Valid values are in the range `0 – 359`, and rotation is counter-clockwise with `0` (the default) at the top of the image.

+#### sat=-100
+Outputs a fully desaturated grayscale image.
+Note: Imagekit desaturates borders and background fill colours, as well as the original image.

 #### trim
 Trims the image to remove a uniform border around the image.